Wallerawang

 An assessment of population growth drivers in Wallerawang reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the estimated population of Wallerawang is around 2,043, reflecting a growth of 24 people since the 2021 Census.
-This increase represents a 1.2% rise from the previous population count of 2,019.
-AreaSearch's analysis, based on latest ERP data release by ABS (June 2024), estimates Wallerawang's resident population at 1,971 with an additional 31 validated new addresses since the Census date.
-This results in a population density ratio of 30 persons per square kilometer.
-Comparing Wallerawang's growth rate of 1.2% with its SA3 area's 2.7% demonstrates competitive growth fundamentals within 1.5 percentage points.
-Overseas migration contributed approximately 70.0% to overall population gains during recent periods in the suburb.
+As of Feb 2026, the estimated population of Wallerawang is around 2,043.
+This figure reflects a growth of 24 people since the 2021 Census, which recorded a population of 2,019.
+The increase was inferred from AreaSearch's estimation of the resident population at 1,971 in Jun 2024 and an additional 31 validated new addresses since the Census date.
+This results in a density ratio of 30 persons per square kilometer.
+Wallerawang's growth rate of 1.2% since census is within 1.5 percentage points of its SA3 area (2.7%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 70.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends indicate an increase just below the median of locations outside capital cities, with Wallerawang expected to grow by 222 persons to 2041, reflecting a total increase of 9.2% over the 17-year period.
+Future population trends suggest an increase just below the median for locations outside capital cities, with Wallerawang expected to grow by 214 persons to 2041, reflecting a total increase of 7.0% over the 17-year period.

 Frequently Asked Questions - Population